Christine Neumaier

 christine.neumaier@colostate.eduBiosketch

 I grew up in Sacramento, California and graduated with my bachelor's degree from the University of Washington in Atmospheric Sciences with a minor in Applied Mathematics.
 While at the University of Washington, I worked with Dr. Joel Thornton and completed an internship at Pacific Northwest National Labrotory with Dr. Adam Varble and Lexie Goldberger.
-I joined the van den Heever group as a MS student in 2021.
-My current research focuses on how convective cold pools loft aerosols, using the RAMS model and observations from the BACS campaign.
-In my free time, I enjoy biking, running, playing board games, and photography.
+I completed my MS in the group in Fall 2023 and am now working on my PhD in the group.
+For my MS thesis, I looked at the dynamics of cold pools that pass the same location in quick succession and how they loft aerosols using the RAMS model.
+My current research looks at the dynamics of other scenarios of cold pools passing over the same location.
+I use the RAMS model and observational data collected during the BACS field campaign for my work.
+In my free time, I enjoy running, reading, playing board games, and photography.

 Education